-RSL is a lending and reference library that provides printed textbooks for undergraduate and taught graduate courses, and books and book series for research.
-At present, 11,000 volumes of highly used mathematics books are held on open shelves in the RSL (QA section).
+RSL is a lending and reference library that provides printed textbooks for undergraduate and taught graduate courses, and books and book series for research. .
 Less frequently used materials are held in the remote storage facility - BSF at Swindon - and can be requested using SOLO for delivery to RSL Main Desk (or Entrance Hall) within 24 hours.

 The Research Guide to Resources for Mathematics provides links to an excellent electronic collection for research which is enabled 24/7, provides desktop access to e-databases (MathSciNet, Web of Science, Scopus), e-books and e-book series (OUP, CUP, Springer), OU e-journals, conference papers, and proceedings.
 The guide also provides links to research impact and open access sources of information for researchers.